jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 sources of revenue, they would be worse fed than in the time of Philip of Valois.

 This may be easily explained.
 The growing revenues of the industrious classes have enabled them to multiply, and consequently to swell the demand for all objects of food.

-But their supply can not keep pace with the increas- ing demand, because, although the same surface of soil may be rendered more productive, it can not be so to an indefinite degree; and the supply of food by the channel of external commerce, is more expensive than by that of internal agriculture on account of the bulky nature of most of the articles of aliment.
+But their supply can not keep pace with the increasing demand, because, although the same surface of soil may be rendered more productive, it can not be so to an indefinite degree; and the supply of food by the channel of external commerce, is more expensive than by that of internal agriculture on account of the bulky nature of most of the articles of aliment.

-13. Our data in relation to the products of former times are too few to enable us to deduce from them any precise re- 201Jean-Baptise Say, A Treatise on Political Economy sult; but those at all acquainted with the subject will see, that, whether over or under-stated, will make no differ- ence in the reasoning.
+13. Our data in relation to the products of former times are too few to enable us to deduce from them any precise result; but those at all acquainted with the subject will see, that, whether over or under-stated, will make no differ- ence in the reasoning.

 The statistic researches of the present generation will provide future ages with more accurate means of calculation, but will add nothing to the solidity of the principles upon which it must be made.

-14. Of this nature are the evil effects of taxation, (especially if it be exorbitant) upon the general wealth of the commu- nity, independently of its effects upon the individual as- sessed.
+14. Of this nature are the evil effects of taxation, (especially if it be exorbitant) upon the general wealth of the commu- nity, independently of its effects upon the individual assessed.

 The cost of production, and consequently the real price of commodities, are aggravated thereby, and their aggregate value diminished.

 15. I have met with persons, who imagined themselves add- ing to national wealth, by favouring the production of ex- pensive, in preference to that of cheaper articles.
 In their